Update: March 31, 2021

 I also thought they might be in copyright violation with Delaplane’s work, however, there is a gray area with books published between 1923 and 1963.
 Those works may be in the public domain unless their copyright has been renewed.
 See the Copyright Renewal Database at Stanford (external link).

-Apparently, Kessinger Publishing has taken it upon themselves to reprint, possibly on demand, tens of thousands of titles they consider in the public domain.
+Apparently, Kessinger Publishing has taken it upon themselves to reprint tens of thousands of titles they consider in the public domain.
+Or, that they are just going to reprint anyway, regardless.
 Here’s how they describe a reprint:

 “This scarce antiquarian book is a facsimile reprint of the original.
 Due to its age, it may contain imperfections such as marks, notations, marginalia and flawed pages.
 Because we believe this work is culturally important, we have made it available as part of our commitment for protecting, preserving, and promoting the world’s literature in affordable, high quality, modern editions that are true to the original work.”

-Update: August 25, 2019.
 There appears to be a welter of publishers, many in India, that are printing out-of-print books.
-They in general have no right to do so, however, it is my understanding that India does not legally respect American copyright law.
+They in general have no right to do so, however, it is my understanding that India’s legal system does not respect American copyright law.
 They do what they want.

-Most titles seem to be from print-on-demand firms.
+Most reprinted titles at Abe.com seem to be from print-on-demand firms.
 Reprinting old government papers and books, most never under copyright, is a legitimate business.
 But with few exceptions, in America you can’t reprint without permission.